TTRUCurtis/digital-phenotyping-server-documentation/source/setup.rst

             [Install]
             WantedBy=multi-user.target

-    * Once all the required service files have been created
+    #.
+Once all the required service files have been created.

         .. code-block:: bash